Tips For Playing At A Casino

 If you don’t know the rules and options of a game then you have little chance to do well.
-Learn the rules first, before you bet any money.
-Remember that the main bet on a game, such as the pass line at craps, or the Ante bet at 3-Card Poker, has the smallest house edge.
-At craps, the house edge on the pass line is just 1.41 percent, but betting on the number eleven to roll has a house edge of 11.11 percent.
-Likewise, at 3-Card Poker, the Ante wager has a house edge of about 3.5 percent, but the house edge on the Pair Plus wager is over 7 percent.
+Always ensure to learn the rules first before you bet any money.
+Remember that the main bet on a game, such as the pass line at craps, or the Ante bet at 3 Card Poker, has the smallest house edge.
+At craps, the house edge on the pass line is just 1.41 per cent, but betting on the number eleven to roll has a house edge of 11.11 per cent.
+Likewise, at 3 Card Poker, the Ante wager has a house edge of about 3.5 per cent, but the house edge on the Pair Plus wager is over 7 per cent.

-If you play 3-Card Poker Progressive, keep in mind that the $1 per hand wager offers a large jackpot, so it rarely pays out.
-In fact, since it only pays on Three-of-a-kind and higher, you can expect to be paid on just .4525 percent of your wagers.
-To make that more clear, you will only get a payoff on your own Progressive wager every 221 hands.
+If you play 3 Card Poker Progressive, keep in mind that the $1 per hand wager offers a large jackpot, so it rarely pays out.
+In fact, since it only pays on three-of-a-kind and higher you can expect to be paid on just 0.4525 per cent of your wagers.
+You will only get a payoff on your own Progressive wager every 221 hands.

 In addition, although the Pair Plus wager is very attractive to play because the payoffs are up to 50-1, you will also find that the payoffs are sporadic at best.
 With this in mind, you need a larger bankroll to withstand the long periods when you don’t get paid.

-Keep in mind that table game players have many options to choose from: blackjack, craps, 3-Card Poker, Pai Gow and others, so choose the game you enjoy the most and have fun.
-Also keep in mind that most games have a small casino edge on the standard bet, such as less than 2 percent at blackjack and just over 2 percent at roulette (single zero).
-However, the bonus bets carry a heavy house edge.
-Any bonus bet that is linked to a jackpot or big payoff, is going to have a very high house edge.
+Most games have a small casino edge on the standard bet, such as less than 2 per cent at blackjack and just over 2 per cent at roulette (single zero).
+However, the bonus bets carry a heavy house edge and any bonus bet that is linked to a jackpot or big payoff is going to have a very high house edge.

 For example, Lucky Ladies is a very popular side-bet or bonus bet at blackjack tables and offers a payoff of up to 1,000 to 1.
-Unfortunately, the bet has a house edge of about 25 percent.
-Yikes!
-If you play pretty good blackjack at a house edge of 1 percent and make $10 wagers, your cost per hour to play 60 hands is going to be $6.
-Sometimes you’ll win; sometimes you lose a bit more.
+Unfortunately, the bet has a house edge of about 25 per cent.
+If you play pretty good blackjack at a house edge of 1 per cent and make $10 wagers, your cost per hour to play 60 hands is going to be $6.
+Sometimes you’ll win and sometimes you lose a bit more.
 However, if you play the Lucky Ladies bonus bet 60 times, it will cost you an additional $15 per hour.

-Think of a bonus bets like rare Cognac.
+Think of a bonus bet like rare Cognac.
 It should be enjoyed only once in a while because no matter how much you enjoy it, the cost is prohibitive.